Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Access Management

 Not necessarily, your photo may be re-used for 2-5 years depending on how accurately it still reflects your appearance.
-Your card can be requested for renewal by your sponsor.
-At that time, your photo can be reviewed and a determination made if you need to have a new photo taken.
 Note: Family under 21 years old will need to have a new photo taken every two years.

 How may I get a Campus Card?

 A University or Medical Center staff member responsible for establishing your services on campus should contact CampusCard@lists.uchicago.edu on your behalf with this info: